 Stony with clay bottom

-Harvest:First week of October, from 6 to 12, manually and selected on the vine by grape harvester (members of the family).
+Harvest:End of September, from 6 to 12, manually and selected on the vine by grape harvester (members of the family).
 The grapes were taken in plastic boxes of 12 and 20 Kg stackable for transport.

 Wine making: Having extracted the grape must, this year, due to its coloring intensity, just under eight hours, it is left in a separate tank to start the first alcoholic fermentation at a controlled temperature of 15 degrees and after a change of vat , the 2nd malolactic fermentation.
 Total 24 days.
 It will continue to evolve in stainless steel tanks until it is bottled in batches, always out of contact with oxygen, seeking longevity, with minimal oxidation.

 Colour: Strawberry Pink to copper.
 Clean, with a great shine of youth and very lively, playful tones.